dedoai/ddai-web-site/content/en/token.md

 ---
 title: "Token - dedoAi"
-meta_title: "Unlocking the Financial Potential of Data: The dedoAI Token"
+meta_title: "Unlocking the Financial Potential of Data: The DEDO Token"
 description: "this is meta description"
 draft: false
 ---